 If you're wondering what happened to that technology, the 4GL techniques used in the demo including auto-complete and multi-threading in various forms have used by Solvepoint customers all these years, and are still in production.
 In this last decade we've integrated various leading text search systems on the super-large scale for our clients, as well as used Progress's word indexes.

 Progress still hasn't added multi-threading capabilities to its language.
-But that hasn't stopped us from incorporating multi-threaded technology to help our clients build high performance super-scale Progress applications with advanced capabilities, the last fifteen years using EagleIQ for Progress 4GL, of course.
+But that hasn't stopped us from making multi-threaded technology available to help our OpenEdge clients build high performance super-scale Progress applications with advanced capabilities, the last fifteen years using EagleIQ for Progress 4GL, of course.